Evso1/Car-Thing-Homelab-Monitor/README.md

 ### 1. Set Up the Flask Server

-SSH into your Pi and set up the API server:
+Access your Pi and set up the API server:

 ```bash
 # Create project directory